 In 2015 students formed The Leadership Academy to provide leadership training and development opportunities to students and staff within the TC community and beyond.

 Students @TC have a broad range of both formal and informal leadership opportunities.
 We are not a school that likes to have votes on leadership positions, as how can a school ethically knock back a student who wants to contribute something positive to their school?
 Too often such votes can become popularity contests.
 We do have College Captains, House Captains, Junior House Captains, SRC representatives, Bus Captains and captains of sporting teams.
 But where we have several students wanting to lead we create a leadership group to support the captains, so everyone can contribute their talents.

 Lesson 0 7.15-8.30 (Early start classes only)

-Our one hour lunch provides the opportunity to run a range of activities and clubs for students.
+Our fifty minute lunch provides the opportunity to run a range of activities and clubs for students.
 These include active and passive recreational options including: art club, badminton, basketball, choir, creative writing, computer gaming, netball, personal fitness, philosophy club, soccer, table tennis, textiles club, volleyball and many more.
 Students and staff will always be supported to develop additional options under the “Yes is the default” rule.